Synchronous condenser

 Synchronous condenser installation at Templestowe substation, Melbourne, Victoria, Australia.
 Built by ASEA in 1966, the unit is hydrogen-cooled and capable of three-phase power at 125 MVA.

 In electrical engineering, a synchronous condenser (sometimes called a syncon, synchronous capacitor or synchronous compensator) is a DC-excited synchronous motor, whose shaft is not connected to anything but spins freely.
 Its purpose is not to convert electric power to mechanical power or vice versa, but to adjust conditions on the three phase electric power transmission grid.
 Its field is controlled by a voltage regulator to either generate or absorb reactive power as needed to adjust the grid's voltage, or to improve power factor.
 The condenser’s installation and operation are identical to large electric motors and generators.
 (Some generators are actually designed to be able to operate as synchronous condensers with the prime mover disconnected).

 Increasing the device's field excitation results in its furnishing reactive power (measured in units of var) to the system.
 Its principal advantage is the ease with which the amount of correction can be adjusted.

 Synchronous condensers are an alternative to capacitor banks and static VAR compensators for power-factor correction in power grids.
 One advantage is that the amount of reactive power from a synchronous condenser can be continuously adjusted.
 Reactive power from a capacitor bank decreases when grid voltage decreases while the reactive power from a synchronous condenser inherently increases as voltage decreases.
 Additionally, synchronous condensers are more tolerant of power fluctuations and severe drops in voltage.
 However, synchronous machines have higher energy losses than static capacitor banks.

 Most synchronous condensers connected to electrical grids are rated between 20 MVAR (megavar) and 200 MVAR and many are hydrogen cooled.
 There is no explosion hazard as long as the hydrogen concentration is maintained above 70%, typically above 91%.
 A syncon can be 8 metres long and 5 meters tall, weighing 170 tonnes.

 Synchronous condensers also help stabilize grids.
 The inertial response of the machine can help stabilize a power system during rapid fluctuations of loads such as with electric arc furnaces.
 In addition their inductance and high momentary power capabilities can help trigger breakers to clear faults created by short circuits.
 For these reasons, large installations of synchronous condensers are sometimes used alongside inverter based technology.
-Synchronous condensers are finding use in facilitating the switchover between power grids and alongside high-voltage direct current converter stations and providing power grid stabilization as turbine-based power generators are replaced with solar and wind energy.
+Synchronous condensers are finding use in facilitating the switchover between power grids and alongside high-voltage direct current converter stations and providing power grid stabilization by reintroducing rotating inertia to make up for lost rotational inertia from rotating generator power plants being retired as more inverter based renewable energy plants go online.